5 Types of Hernias in Dogs

 Umbilical Hernia

 Umbilical hernias are the most common hernias in puppies.
-They occur near the belly button and have varying degrees of severity.
+They occur at the umbilicus (belly button) with varying degrees of severity.

 Beautiful mestizo puppy dog lying belly up.
 Umbilical hernia in puppies.